jro1234/xyztraj/README.md

-This package is for reading xyz trajectories in Python, then preparing the data for other Python-based trajectory analysis tools.
+XYZTraj is for reading xyz trajectories in Python, then preparing the data for other Python-based trajectory analysis tools.
 We will call this 'featurizing' the data, i.e. creating new trajectories by applying a calculation to all the frames in the trajectory.

-You can clone and install this repository with
+You can clone this repository and install the package with
 ```bash
 git clone https://github.com/jrossyra/xyzparser
 cd xyzparser